 Funeral plans - when a customer takes out a funeral plan the initial plan value is recognised as an investment asset in the balance sheet and at the same time a liability is also recorded in the balance sheet representing the deferred income to be realised on performance of the funeral service covered by each of the funeral plans.
 The investments are held in insurance policies or cash-based trusts and attract interest and bonus payments throughout the year dependent upon market conditions.
 The plan investment is a financial asset, which is recorded at fair value each period through the income statement using valuations provided to Co-op by the insurance policy provider.
 The plan values represent what the policy provider would pay out on redemption of the policy at the valuation date with the main driver being underlying market and investment performance.
 The performance obligation to deliver the funeral is treated as a contract liability (deferred income) under IFRS 15.
 The deferred amount is subject to adjustment to reflect a significant financing component which is charged to the income statement each period.
-The liability accretes in-line with the discount rate applied to the plan on inception.
-The discount rate applied is based on an estimated borrowing rate between the customer and the Group at the point the contract is entered into.
+The liability accretes interest in-line with the discount rate applied to the plan on inception.
 The contract liability is held on the balance sheet as additional deferred income until the delivery of the funeral at which point the revenue is recognised.

-Funeral plan investments 3 July 2021 (unaudited) 4 July 2020 (unaudited) 2 January 2021 (audited)
+Funeral plan investments 3 July 2021 (unaudited) £m 4 July 2020 (unaudited) £m 2 January 2021 (audited) £m At start of period 1,331 1,271 1,271 New plan investments (including on-going instalments) 42 38 86 Plans redeemed or cancelled (54) (63) (107) Unrealised fair value movement on funeral plan investments 25 63 81 At end of period 1,344 1,309 1,331

-£m £m fm

-At start of period 1,331 1,271 1,271

-New plan investments (including on-going instalments) 42 38 86

-Plans redeemed or cancelled (54) (63) (107)

-Unrealised fair value movement on funeral plan investments 25 63 81

-At end of period 1,344 1,309 1,331